Last Updated on

 Manual tile cutters are a popular choice, providing an efficient and effective way to cut your tiles with less mess.

-Manual tile cutters consist of a hardened wheel that you use to score down a straight line where you want to cut your tile.
-Then, pressure is applied to directly below this line and each side on top in order to neatly snap your tile to size.
+Manual tile cutters consist of a hardened wheel that you use to score a straight line where you want to cut your tile.
+Some pressure is then applied directly below and above this line in order to neatly snap your tile to size.

 Read on to find out all you need to know about choosing and using your manual tile cutter, as well as why it could be the right choice for your tiling project.